 Final Grade Minimum Expectation to Achieve A Student conducts original research (implies the creation of new knowledge).
 In the sciences and engineering, this often involves experimental approaches that generate new data.
 In the humanities and social sciences, this often involves applying existing methods to new topics.
 The creation of new knowledge often requires thorough literature reviews, novel integration, critical analysis, and independent assessment of this information.
 These studies may be worthy of a peer-reviewed publication. В Student does not conduct original research but rather writes a report based primarily upon the work of others that does not create significant new knowledge.
 These reports often incorporate more than one discipline of space studies.
 These studies are generally not worthy of a peer-reviewed publication.
 C or lower Student fails to meet the expectations for higher grades.
 This often occurs when the report has little additional thought, insights or integration beyond a literature review or the report incorporates only one discipline of space studies.
-F Student plagiarizes.
-See academic honesty section below.
+F Student plagiarizes or uses generative AI without permission.
+See the academic honesty section on page 42.